solana-foundation/solana-improvement-documents/proposals/simd-0170-builtin-instruction-cost-and-budget.md

 program instruction and is used to configure both CU meter allocations and block producer CU limits reservation for all builtin instructions.

-The static list of builtin program id's that will have 3000 compute units allocated are:
+The static list of builtin program id's that will have 3,000 compute units allocated are listed below, note that the builtins must be owned by the native loader.

 - Stake11111111111111111111111111111111111111
 - Config1111111111111111111111111111111111111